 If the keyboard has its light on when you turn on the computer, but the keys are not functioning, you can try to disable the filter keys to fix the issue.

-Outdated, missing, broken or incompatible input device drivers can cause issues like no mouse pointer or cursor, HID-compliant mouse not working, mouse and keyboard not working, etc. A proper keyboard driver can facilitate the optimal working of the keyboard and prevent the input device from keyboard not working problem.
-After the Windows 10 Creators Update, the keyboard drivers may not be updated to the latest version.
+Outdated, missing, broken or incompatible input device drivers can cause issues like no mouse pointer or cursor issue, HID-compliant mouse not working issue, mouse and keyboard not working issue, etc. A proper Windows 10 keyboard driver can facilitate the optimal working of the keyboard and prevent the input device from keyboard not working problem.
+After the Windows 10 Creators Update or the Windows 10 Fall Creators Update, the keyboard drivers may not be updated to the latest version.
 So you can update the keyboard driver with Driver Talent, a professional driver updater, to fix the keyboard not working issue on the PC.

 The driver updater offers the official and WHQL keyboard drivers.
 You can get access to it via the button above.
 Here's how to quick update the input device drivers with just one-click.